-Various grading or physical separation equipment are used by Eurecat to address all kinds of individual needs or situations : length grading, separation of components from catalyst mixtures, separation of ceramic balls of various sizes, etc. An example of length grading is shown in Figure 4.

-Customer requirements : - average length > 2.6 mm - extrudates < 2 mm less than 10%
+Various grading or physical separation equipment are used by Eurecat to address all kinds of individual needs or situations : length grading, separation of components from catalyst mixtures, separation of ceramic balls of various sizes, etc. An example of length grading is shown in Figure 3 : in this particular case, customer requirements were : average length > 2.6 mm ; less than 10% of extrudates < 2 mm.

-Figure 4 : Particle size distribution : raw and graded material
+Figure 3 : Particle size distribution : raw and graded material